Ned Kelly: Jerilderie Letter

-Prior to arriving in Jerilderie, Kelly composed a lengthy letter with the aim of tracing his path to outlawry, justifying his actions, and outlining the alleged injustices he and his family suffered at the hands of the police.
+Prior to the raid, Kelly composed a lengthy letter with the aim of tracing his path to outlawry, justifying his actions, and outlining the alleged injustices he and his family suffered at the hands of the police.
 He also implores squatters to share their wealth with the rural poor, invokes a history of Irish rebellion against the English, and threatens to carry out a "colonial stratagem" designed to shock not only Victoria and its police "but also the whole British army".
 Dictated to Byrne, the Jerilderie Letter, a handwritten document of fifty-six pages and 7,391 words, was described by Kelly as "a bit of my life".
-He tasked Edwin Living, a local bank accountant, with delivering it to the editor of the Jerilderie and Urana Gazette for publication.
-Due to political suppression, only excerpts were published in the press, based on a copy transcribed by John Hanlon, owner of the Eight Mile Hotel in Deniliquin.
+He tasked a local bank worker with delivering it to the editor of the Jerilderie and Urana Gazette for publication.
+Due to political suppression, only excerpts were published in the press, based on a copy transcribed by a publican in Deniliquin.
 The letter was rediscovered and published in full in 1930.

 According to historian Alex McDermott, "Kelly inserts himself into history, on his own terms, with his own voice. ...
 We hear the living speaker in a way that no other document in our history achieves".
-It has been interpreted as a proto-republican manifesto; one eyewitness to the Jerilderie raid noted that the letter suggested Kelly would "have liked to have been at the head of a hundred followers or so to upset the existing government".
+It has been interpreted as a proto-republican manifesto; an eyewitness to the raid noted that the letter suggested Kelly would have liked to have led a small army "to upset the existing government".
 It has also been described as a "murderous, ... maniacal rant", and "a remarkable insight into Kelly's grandiosity".
 Noted for its unorthodox grammar, the letter reaches "delirious poetics", Kelly's language being "hyperbolic, allusive, hallucinatory ... full of striking metaphors and images".
-His invective and sense of humour are also present; in one well-known passage, he calls the Victorian police "a parcel of big ugly fat-necked wombat headed, big bellied, magpie legged, narrow hipped, splaw-footed sons of Irish bailiffs or English landlords".
+His invective-laden humour is also present; in one well-known passage, he calls the Victorian police "a parcel of big ugly fat-necked wombat headed, big bellied, magpie legged, narrow hipped, splaw-footed sons of Irish bailiffs or English landlords".
 The letter closes:

 neglect this and abide by the consequences, which shall be worse than the rust in the wheat of Victoria or the druth of a dry season to the grasshoppers in New South Wales I do not wish to give the order full force without giving timely warning. but I am a widows son outlawed and my orders must be obeyed.